Back to Boundaries in Billiards: Applications

 A small unstable manifold $\gamma^u(x_0)$ is contained in a connected component of $\big(\bigcup_{i\ge -1}(f^R)^{i}\mathbb{S}_1\big)^c$.
 Thus the length of $\gamma^u(x_0)$ is $O(n^{-2})$.
 Hence Therefore $f^i|_{\gamma^s(x_0)}$ is H\"older continuous. \item Sliding on a flat side, i.e, $x_k$ corresponds to a point of the last collision with a circular arc, $x_{k+1}$ is on a flat side, and $x_{k+2}$ is on another circular arc.
 We have where the last $``\ge"$ is due to the SFC-condition.
 Therefore where the argument for the last $``\succsim"$ is the same as that for the case of ``sliding on the flat sides" for stable manifolds.
 Since $\gamma^u(x_0)\subseteq \big(\bigcup_{i \ge -1}(f^R)^{i}\mathbb{S}_1\big)^c$, then $f^{k+2}\gamma^u(x_0)$ belongs to a $k'$-sliding cell, $\diam f^{k+2}\big( \gamma^u(x_0)\big)=O(1/k'^2)$ and $\cos \phi_{k+2}\approx 1/k'$, so $ \frac{||dx_{k+2}||}{||dx_{k+1}||}\succsim \cos \phi_{k+2} \approx 1/k'$.
 From Lemma 8.45 of \cite{CMbook} we have \end{enumerate}

-The arguments above show that there is $C>0$, such that for any $\gamma^u\subseteq \big(\bigcup_{i \ge -1}(f^R)^{i}\mathbb{S}_1\big)^c$ \end{enumerate}
+The arguments above show that there is $C>0$ such that for any $\gamma^u\subseteq \big(\bigcup_{i \ge -1}(f^R)^{i}\mathbb{S}_1\big)^c$ \end{enumerate}

-Now we turn to a squash (or a``skewed” stadium).
-Since two flat sides are not parallel, we can suppose that the angle between these two flat sides is $\gamma>0$.
-Following \cite{CZnon}, define $X$ to be the same set as that of ``straight" stadiums.
+Now we turn to a squash (or a ``skewed” stadium).
+Since two flat sides are not parallel, we can suppose that the angle between them is $\gamma>0$.
+Following \cite{CZnon}, define $X$ to be the same set as that for ``straight" stadiums.
 Verification of Assumption \ref{assumption} is the same as for a ``straight" stadium.
-Therefore we will skip the details and outline only the differences. \begin{enumerate} \item $B_r(q)\times S^1$ is a quasi-section.
+Therefore we will skip the details and outline only the differences. \begin{enumerate} \item $B_r(q)\times [-\pi/2,\pi/2]$ is a quasi-section.
 If $q$ is on the flat sides, then the angle of reflection increases or decreases by $\gamma$ between two consecutive bounces on flat sides.
-Then $B_r(q)\times S^1$ is a section, provided that $r$ is much smaller than $\gamma$.
+Then $B_r(q)\times [-\pi/2,\pi/2]$ is a section, provided that $r$ is much smaller than $\gamma$.